Use Your Spouse's CGT Allowance

 Does this affect the annual ISA subscription limit?

 No. ISA subscriptions come from cash proceeds — the sale of the transferred assets.
-Each spouse uses their own annual ISA allowance (£20,000 each for 2025/26).
-The spousal CGT transfer does not consume or affect either person's ISA allowance.
+Each spouse uses their own annual ISA allowance, and the spousal CGT transfer does not consume or affect either person's wrapper capacity.
+Use the rates and allowances 2026/27 page for the current ISA limit.

 What about stamp duty or platform charges?